bleyerj/dolfinx_materials/demos/multimaterials/multimaterials.md

 # Multiple behaviors on subdomains and interface conditions

 In this demo, we show how to define a problem containing different subdomains, potentially separated by an interface.
-In each subdomain, a different MFront behavior is called.
+In each subdomain, a different elastoplastic behavior is called.
+In particular, we use a MFront behavior in one domain and a JAX behavior in the second domain, while the interface behavior is written in pure UFL.

 We consider a geometry containing a matrix phase and inclusions.
 Both subdomains will be separated by an elastic interface behavior.
 In particular, the displacement field is continuous inside both phases, but discontinuous across the interface.
 To tackle this case, we will build a formulation involving the matrix and the inclusion submeshes with a standard Continuous Galerkin formulation in both of them.
 The two domains will then be tied by the formulation of an elastic behavior on the interface.